 It’s just enough to feel like I’m getting away from Garmisch for a bit.

-I went on a post work bike ride a bit ago while headings towards Farchant, and stumbled upon something I had wanted to see for a while.
+I went on a post work bike ride a bit ago while heading towards Farchant, and stumbled upon something I had wanted to see for a while.
 There are some old castle ruins nearby, but still far enough away that it would be a commitment to walk to.
 I didn’t plan to find the ruins on that post work bike ride, but I did!
 It was such a fun discovery, and this is exactly why I enjoy going for bike rides without a specific destination.

 I went back again a week later with my roommate to enjoy the view.